-Politics was a new addition to the ‘A’ Level options at Burford School for 2017/18.
-The course aims to get students to develop knowledge and understanding of the role politics plays in relation to current local, national, and global issues, as well as studying key thinkers and political ideas.
+Politics A-level aims to get students to develop knowledge and understanding of the role politics plays in relation to current local, national, and global issues, as well as studying key thinkers and political ideas.

 Politics is taught by Mr D Pullin.